ably-labs/presence-collection/README.md

 ## Server Output

 The server once running will subscribe 'presence-command' channel, in addition to checking the last message published into it.
-If the last message or next message published had a name of @update@ and a data field of @start@, the server will start collecting presence details.
+If the last message or next message published had a name of *update* and a data field of *start*, the server will start collecting presence details.

 Once started, it will establish the current presence state of the channels which match your NAMESPACE_REGEX regex, and store it locally.
 Currently the structure of the data is: